Forensic (2022 film): Plot

 A young boy is beaten by his father for watching his sister celebrate her birthday.
 Later that night, he sneaks into his sister's bedroom holding a knife.

 In Dehradun, Johnny Khanna, a forensic specialist, is called to a crime scene where a wife has been murdered and the husband is in cardiac distress.
 He finds evidence that proves the husband killed his wife.

-In a schoolgirl walks into a church and sees a group of children singing a birthday song to a girl named Jennifer.
+In a school, a girl walks into a church and sees a group of children singing a birthday song to a girl named Jennifer.
 The birthday girl offers the school girl a sweet.
 The next morning, SI Megha Sharma is called to a crime scene, where girl's body has been discovered.
 Following a post-mortem, the victim is revealed to be the birthday girl.

 Megha is assigned to the case, and assisting her is her ex-boyfriend Johnny.
 Johnny's elder brother Abhay was married to Megha's elder sister Divya, and the couple had twins, Aanya and Aadhya.
-After the deaths of Aadhya and Divya, Abhay looses custody of Aanya who is taken away by Megha.
+After the deaths of Aadhya and Divya, Abhay loses custody of Aanya who is taken away by Megha.
 She reviews CCTV footage and sees Jennifer being lured to a mysterious person before getting kidnapped.
 Megha deduces that Jennifer might of known her killer.
 Johnny uses evidence and locates where Jennifer hit her head.
 Johnny concludes that the killer is left-handed because of the angles of her stab wounds.
 He also deduces that the killer is a child who is around the same height as Jennifer.
 Megha believes that the killer may be an adult with dwarfism and arrests a performer named Charlie.
 However, he is released due to his footprint not matching with the killer's.

 Aditi, the daughter of an MLA is kidnapped at her birthday party, and after finding a blood sample, Johnny believes that the killer is a male between the ages of 10 and 12 because of his footprint.
 Megha gets a statement from a man who saw the killer murdering one of his victims.
 After distributing a sketch of the killer, Megha gets a call from a mental asylum in Rishikesh, in which a young boy named Rohan, was brought to the asylum after killing his parents 3 years ago.
 He escaped from the asylum 3 months ago and is assumed to now be 11.
 Megha appeals to the people of Mussoorie to inform the police if they see him anywhere.